The State of Mental Health in America

 - Analysis may reveal similarities and differences among states in order to begin assessing how federal and state mental health policies result in more or less access to care.

-This publication was made possible by the generous support of Otsuka America Pharmaceutical Companies and Alkermes.
+This publication was made possible by the generous support of Alkermes and Otsuka America Pharmaceutical Companies.

 The content of this webpage is the property of Mental Health America.
 MHA grants a limited license to use the webpage, or portions thereof, only if, whenever the webpage is used in written or electronic form, it is clearly stated that the website was created by and is the property of Mental Health America and a link is provided to www.mhanational.org.
 Under no circumstances may the website be used for any commercial purpose without the express written permission of Mental Health America.
 For permission to use the content of this webpage, please contact firstname.lastname@example.org.